cubiclesoft/jquery-tablecards/README.md

 When generating cards, each row (including thead and tfoot) is processed using a string-based template.
 This makes for highly efficient delivery of naturally tabular data to all devices but only generate the extra column on smaller displays.

+Combined with [TableBodyScroll](https://github.com/cubiclesoft/jquery-tablebodyscroll), traditional tables can be displayed on all devices in a neat, compact format.

 Usage
 -----